 Research on Per- and Polyfluoroalkyl Substances (PFAS)

 EPA researchers are developing analytical chemistry methods to detect and quantify PFAS; they are gathering and assessing data on chemical toxicity and environmental exposures for PFAS of highest concern; and our researchers are summarizing data and conducting studies to determine the effectiveness and cost of different technologies for treating or removing PFAS in drinking water and contaminated sites.
-Based on a number of factors, including occurrence in the environment and limited information about potential health risks, the researchers are focusing on a subset of the PFAS chemicals.
-Click here for a table with more information.
+Based on a number of factors, including occurrence in the environment and limited information about potential health risks, the researchers are focusing on a working list of PFAS chemicals with research interest.

 EPA researchers are developing and validating laboratory methods to detect and quantify selected PFAS in air, water, and soil.
 EPA recently released a revised version of EPA Method 537.1 for additional PFAS (e.g. Hexafluoropropylene oxide dimer acid (HFPO-DA), a GenX chemical) in drinking water.

 - Validating methods under EPA’s SW-846 to measure certain PFAS in groundwater, surface water, wastewater, and solids (e.g., soils, sediments, and sewage).
 EPA recently posted a draft method to measure a group of 24 PFAS compounds in groundwater, surface water, and wastewater samples.
 Once final, it will be included in the SW846 Compendium.